 You may end up deciding between an open enrollment college and a more selective college when you're making your college decision.
 I'll break down the advantages of each type of institution.

 Because of the lower admission requirements at colleges with open admissions, it may be easier to excel in more demanding subjects at an open admission college because you’re likely competing with fewer gifted students, and you may be able to maintain a higher GPA.
 A higher college GPA can increase your chances of gaining admission to graduate or professional schools and getting certain jobs after you graduate from college.

 Also, the cost of open admission colleges, especially public open admission colleges, is usually lower than those of more selective institutions.
 Even when comparing private colleges, colleges with open enrollment tend to be cheaper than more selective schools.

-The tuition and fees for Jarvis Christian College, a private Christian college with open enrollment in Hawkins, Texas is $11,720.
-That's significantly cheaper than the $48,330 tuition and fees for Rice University, a selective private school in Houston, Texas.
-For comparison, the tuition and fees for Texas A&M, a public university, is $11,036 for in-state students and $31,214 for out-of-state students.
+The tuition and fees for Arlington Baptist College, a private Christian college in Texas with open enrollment is $14,490.
+That's significantly cheaper than the $51,107 tuition and fees for Rice University, a selective private school in Houston, Texas.
+For comparison, the tuition and fees for Texas A&M, a public university, is $12,774036 for in-state students and $31,214 for out-of-state students.